 Meant for those who need regular, daily, or in-home care, the Aid and Attendance pension can help to offset the often immense costs associated with intensive medical treatment or care.
 These costs may include the hiring of a health aide or caregiver, or for the costs of staying in an onsite care facility like a nursing home.

 Basic Eligibility Requirements

 Any wartime veteran with at least 90 days of active duty service, with one of those days during a period of war, is eligible to apply for the Aid and Attendance Pension.
-Provided that the marriage ended due to the death of the veteran, a surviving spouse of a wartime veteran would also be considered eligible to apply.
-Please note that the individual applying must qualify both medically and financially.
-For more information about what those qualifications are, contact the Patriot Angels team.
+A period of war is considered to be any of the date ranges or conflicts listed below.

 War Time Dates

 - Mexican Border War: May 9, 1916 through April 5, 1917

 - World War I: April 6, 1917 through November 11, 1918

 - World War II: December 7th, 1941 through December 31, 1946